keshavbhatt/keshavbhatt/README.md

 I'm Keshav Bhatt an independent, Open-source application developer from the northern region of India.

 My main focus since introduced to FOSS is on developing applications targeting Linux Desktop Operating systems.
-I have been using FOSS since I was in 10th grade in the year 2010, the first OS which attracted my focus toward application development was Ubuntu 10.10 Maverick Meerkat.
+I have been using FOSS since I was in 10th grade since year 2010, the first OS which attracted my focus toward application development was Ubuntu 10.10 Maverick Meerkat.

 Most of my work can be found on(not limited to) these locations: